OliverCadman/re_vibe_ci_ms2/TESTING.md

 Upon investigation, it was found that the warning was being thrown by an assignment of ToneJS' 'analyser' feature, which is assigned to the function `nativeAudioContext.createScriptProcessorNode()`.

 The developer doesn't have an analyser assigned to their audio context, so it is their hope that this warning doesn't directly impact the functionality of their website.
 Furthermore, the developer is using the latest version of ToneJS (version 14.8.6), and the developer discovered that in version 14.7.39, ToneJS had added the AudioWorkletNode constructors to their context.

+### iOS Safari Audio Context Suspended

+When beginning the game on Chrome and Firefox browsers, the sounds were played as expected.
+However, when using iOS Safari, the sound wasn't being played after the countdown had finished.
+Upon inspecting the console, an error message was displayed stating that the Audio Context was suspended, and the user needed to interact with the page for the Audio Context to run.
+This is a UX measure that all browsers have implemented, to ensure that the user isn't barraged with unwanted sound upon visiting a website.
+However, in this case, the user has interacted with the website, and is expected a sound to be played.

+In an attempt to fix this bug, the following code was inputted into the audio.js file:

+`if (Tone.context.state === "suspended") {
+    Tone.context.state = "running";
+  } else {
+    Tone.context.state = "running";
+  }`

+It was expected that this would allow Safari to run the context in the event that it is suspended.
+However, the issue persisted.

+As a temporary workaround, I added a bootstrap modal to be displayed on load of home-page.html, to alert any visitors using Safari that they might not hear the sounds when the game starts, and if that is the case, click the speaker icon once, and the sounds will play for the rest of the game with no trouble.
+I regret and appreciate that this bug doesn’t contribute to a completely smooth user experience, however efforts have been made to remedy this by use of a modal alert on page load, clearly stating to the user that they might need to take an action in order to hear the sound.

+This is of course only a stop-gap, and the intention is certainly to find the way to squash the bug as soon as possible, to allow the user a completely smooth user experience.

 # Lighthouse Testing